Prashantrathour/mobigicAssignment/backend/README.md

 # Backend README

-This is the backend for login And Register user, built with Node.js, Express, MongoDB, Mongoose, JWT authentication, and bcrypt.
+This is the backend for login And Register user and upload files and download files, built with Node.js, Express, MongoDB, Mongoose, JWT authentication, and bcrypt.

 ## Project Overview

-Briefly describe the purpose and functionality of your project.
+  - create Account
+  - Login with right credentials
+  - Upload files (Any type file)
+  - Download files

 ## Prerequisites